Picture this: there’s a local Frederick business with twenty workstations and a dedicated server that’s dependent on one person to manage the IT.

 Additionally, one person is never able to have a comprehensive knowledge of all components of IT systems.

 It’s not possible; an expert at managing Windows OS issues probably isn’t also an expert at network design and installation.
-And if the one person does have deep expertise across a wide variety of skills, they’re probably very expensive.
+And if one person does have deep expertise across a wide variety of skills, they’re probably very expensive.

 Instead, most solo IT people are either generalists (they know enough about most systems to get by) or they’ve fallen into a generalist role after demonstrating expertise in one area (they set up the phones, then got asked to fix an email issue, etc.).